biggie-boss/LoreRim/README.md

 - Okin and Eduj now do frost/shock burst
 - Poacher's Axe is now 25 extra damage to animals
 - Red Eagle's Bane is now 3 fire damage for 30 seconds and turns up to lvl 25 undead.
+- Ring of Namira no longer gives base stamina, but the passive from eating corpses is greatly increased
 - Rueful Axe now absorbs 30 health/magicka/stamina.
 - Soul Devourer doubled both benefits and detriment
+- Staff of Magnus no longer works on Dragons or Miraak
 - Steel Battleaxe of Fiery Souls now is 6 base duration and the fire effect lingers for 6 seconds at 3 per senod instead of doing just 6 fire damage
 - Stendarr's Hammer now deals 40 smite damage instead of 20
 - The Longhammer now gets rank 4 physical enchant (+30 physical damage on hit)